dariolitardi/smartecgrepo/README.md

 In this project, the KNN algorithm is implemented on the STM32 Nucleo board.

 The KNN memorizes the training dataset, indeed it doesn't learn a discriminative function from the training data as the traditional machine learning algorithm.
 This sometimes makes KNN much more efficient in circumstances where traditional algorithms fail.
-All the dataset is stored inside the STM32-board in a data structure.
+All the dataset is stored inside the STM32-board in a double array in memory.
 The board then always do comparisons between the new data received from the sensor, and its internal dataset.
 The KNN implemented on the board uses the Euclidean distance as distance metric to determine the correct result.

 The KNN algorithm can be summarized by the following steps:
 1. Choose the number of k and a distance metric.